 It is the responsibility of the EYFS co-ordinator to monitor the development of this policy through year group planning sessions and classroom observations.
+There are named Governors responsible for the EYFS.
+These governors will discuss EYFS practice with the practitioners and provide feedback to the whole governing body, raising any issues that require discussion.
 The Head teacher and various subject coordinators will also carry out monitoring on the EYFS as part of the whole school monitoring schedule.
-The EYFS is also discussed at Governor meetings.